wearebeam/.github/profile/README.md

 ## 🎉 What is Beam?

-Beam is a Social Impact Startup based out of London, UK.
-We guide homeless people into jobs and homes, and help them to raise funds for things like laptops (for job hunting) or rental deposits (for homes).
+Beam is a social impact technology company based in London, UK.
+We build AI-powered software for workers on the frontline of welfare services and deliver AI-powered, human-centred services directly to homeless people, refugees and prison leavers and other underserved groups.

 ## 🧑‍💻 Wanna help?